Phi Beta Kappa: Awards and fellowships

 The Mary Isabel Sibley Fellowship is awarded annually, alternating in the fields of Greek and French.
 The award may be used for the study of Greek language, literature, history, or archaeology, or the study of French language or literature.
 Established in 1934 by Isabelle Stone (ΦΒΚ, Wellesley College) in honor of her mother, Mary Isabel Sibley, the fellowship was designed to reward the women in these two fields of study with the experience of studying and living abroad, which Miss Stone did in Greece during her studies.
 The fellowship carries a stipend of $20,000.

-The Walter J. Jensen Fellowship for French Language, Literature, and Culture aims to help educators and researchers improve education in standard French language, literature and culture and in the study of standard French in the United States.
+The Walter J. Jensen Fellowship for French Language, Literature, and Culture aims to help educators and researchers improve education in standard French language, literature, and culture and in the study of standard French in the United States.
 Established in 2001 by Professor Walter J. Jensen (ΦΒΚ, UCLA), the fellowship is awarded for at least six continuous months of study in France and carries a stipend originally set in 1995 at $10,000, to be adjusted for inflation.
 The stipend for 2016 was $15,500.
+The Romanell-Phi Beta Kappa Professorship is awarded annually to scholars in the field of philosophy, without restriction to any one school of philosophical thought.
+The professorship recognizes not only distinguished achievement but also the recipient's contribution or potential contribution to public understanding of philosophy.